What it is

 A written plan that provides free special education services, related services, and supports to meet a child’s unique needs.
 That includes specialized instruction.

 A plan for how the school will provide free supports and remove barriers so a student can learn alongside peers.

 What law applies

-The Individuals with Disabilities Education Act (IDEA): This is a federal special education law for children with disabilities.
+The Individuals with Disabilities Education Act (IDEA): This is a federal special education law for kids with disabilities.

 Section 504 of the Rehabilitation Act of 1973: This is a federal civil rights law to stop discrimination against people with disabilities.

-To get an IEP, there are two requirements: A child has one or more of the 13 disabilities listed in IDEA.
-The law lists specific challenges, like learning disabilities, ADHD, autism, and others.
-And the disability must affect the child’s educational performance and/or ability to learn and benefit from the general education curriculum.
+A child must have one or more of the 13 disabilities listed in IDEA.
+The disability must affect educational performance and/or the ability to learn and benefit from the general education curriculum.
 The child must need specialized instruction to make progress in school.

-To get a 504 plan, there are two requirements: A child has any disability.
-Section 504 covers a wide range of different struggles in school.
-And the disability must interfere with the child’s ability to learn in a general education classroom.
-Section 504 has a broader definition of a disability than IDEA.
-(It says a disability must substantially limit one or more basic life activities.
-This can include learning, reading, communicating, and thinking.)
-That’s why a child who doesn’t qualify for an IEP might still be able to get a 504 plan.
+A child must have any type of disability that interferes with the ability to learn in a general education classroom.
+The disability must substantially limit one or more basic life activities.
+Since the requirements are broader, a child who doesn’t qualify for an IEP might still be able to get a 504 plan.

-There are strict legal requirements about who participates.
 With a few exceptions, the entire IEP team must be present for IEP meetings.
-The team must include:
+The team includes:

 • The child’s parent or caregiver